srepmub/tacovr/README.md

 [pixy2 camera](https://pixycam.com/pixy2/)

-(camera suspended on leg for now, observing marks on platform and feet to determine platform movement)
+(camera suspended on leg for now, observing marks on platform and feet to determine platform movement, as well as angle using color codes)

 Current status: